tingmanz/TRGN510_final-project/README.md

 - tingmanz@usc.edu
 ## Overview of project:
 - RNA-Seq is a powerful tool for analyzing gene expression profiling.
 It can effectively detect the expressed genes between different conditions over the genome-wide level.
 For my project, I am interested in comparing differences in kidney cancer gene expression between white female patients age from 20-60 versus African American female patients age from 20-60.
 I would use the Bioconductor to analyze the RNA-seq in the HT-seq counts file.
 And this is the vignette I would use https://www.bioconductor.org/packages/devel/workflows/vignettes/RNAseq123/inst/doc/limmaWorkflow.html
+- Update: After talking with Professor Craig, one co-variate will be controlled for differential expression analyses.
+The tumor grade would be my control.
+Stage 1 and 2 would be define as "low grade", and stage 3 and 4 would be define as "high grade".

+- RNA-Seq is a powerful tool for analyzing gene expression profiling.
+It can effectively detect the expressed genes between different conditions over the genome-wide level.
+For my project, I am interested in comparing differences in kidney cancer gene expression between white female patients age from 20-60 versus African American female patients age from 20-60.
+I would use the Bioconductor to analyze the RNA-seq in the HT-seq counts file.
+And this is the vignette I would use https://www.bioconductor.org/packages/devel/workflows/vignettes/RNAseq123/inst/doc/limmaWorkflow.html

 ## Data
 - White female patient(16 samples from TCGA database on the [GDC Data Portal](https://portal.gdc.cancer.gov/repository):